What is the Florida Black Bear Management Plan?

 Since the initial plan was approved in 2012, the FWC has been working on and completed several key research projects and management actions that have added to our knowledge about bears and how we can best manage them.
 In April 2017, the FWC Commissioners requested that staff move up the original review timeline from 2021 to 2019 to incorporate all the new information, as well as information about population management options, including regulated hunting.

 An internal team of FWC staff updated the Plan.
-The Team will review feedback from involve stakeholders, partner organizations, and the public before bringing it to the FWC Commissioners for their planned review in December 2019.
+The Team reviewed feedback from stakeholders, partner organizations, and the public before bringing it to the FWC Commissioners for their approval on December 11, 2019.

-Will the public be able to review and comment on the updated Plan?
+Did the public review and provide comment on the updated Plan?

-How do I know what draft changes have been made in the Plan?
+How do I know what changes were made in the Plan?

 The original Plan goal and objectives are sound and were not substantially altered during the update.
 Most of the work done on the updated Plan involved incorporating additional information, rather than significantly changing fundamental elements like the goal or objectives.
-The current 2012 Florida Black Bear Management Plan is available for direct comparison at https://myfwc.com/media/1918/bear-management-plan.pdf.
-In addition, a document summarizing the major changes can be found at MyFWC.com/Bear.
+The 2012 Florida Black Bear Management Plan is available for direct comparison.
+In addition, a document summarizing the major changes is available.
+As a result of the 30-day public comment period staff made 146 edits to the Plan, which were mostly grammatical or to clarify points.

 Why was staff given until 2019 to provide Commissioners with the updated Plan?

 The original Plan was created over a 5-year period by numerous FWC staff, who incorporated feedback from partner and stakeholder groups, as well as members of the public, to create a comprehensive 200+ page document.
-The FWC is taking the appropriate steps to ensure that all content is reviewed thoroughly to present the most current and applicable information in the updated Plan.
-As with the original Plan, the updated Plan will be reviewed by partner and stakeholder groups, as well as the public, before it is provided to the FWC Commissioners for their review in December 2019.
+The FWC took the appropriate steps to ensure that all content was reviewed thoroughly to present the most current and applicable information in the updated Plan.
+As with the original Plan, the updated Plan was reviewed by partner and stakeholder groups, as well as the public, before it was provided to the FWC Commissioners for their approval on December 11, 2019.

 The original Plan goal and objectives are sound and were not substantially altered during the update.
-Most of the work that is being done on the updated Plan involves incorporating additional information, rather than significantly changing fundamental elements like the goal or objectives.
+Most of the work done on the updated Plan involved incorporating additional information, rather than significantly changing fundamental elements like the goal or objectives.

-What are some examples of new research and management information that will be added to the updated Plan?
+What are some examples of new research and management information added to the updated Plan?

 - Population abundance estimates published in 2017